 - Try some Mindfulness.
 I know it is the buzz word at the moment but it can really help create moments where you can feel connected to yourself again.
 It is also amazing to use with babies!
 If you are new to the whole Mindfulness thing then I recommend some great apps, cards, and groups below.
 The thing is to find a way that works for you.
 You can also check out some useful tips to use with the older kids in the Top Tips Blog too.

 So being a new mum is not the picture of mother earth delight it is often cracked up to be.

 If you have days in your pj’s, realise you have been out all day with baby vomit down your back, have cried over trying to get a car seat out of a car.
 Well, then welcome to Motherhood!
 You are part of a tribe that acknowledges your guilt – but can tell you to let that stuff go!
 You are doing an amazing job!

-If you want to learn how to introduce Mindfulness into your family then my book Mindful Moments will shortly be available for on Amazon.
-If you would like to know when it is out then you can sign up for the newsletters.
-(Link at the bottom).There will be lots of Mum Top Tips in there too!
+If you want to learn how to introduce Mindfulness into your family then my book Mindful Moments is available on Amazon.
+If you would like some monthly tips on Parenting then do sign up to the newsletter, I promise not to spam you!